alexzaccaron/2021_enec_mt/README.md

 # 2021_enec_mt
 Scripts utilized for the analysis of the mitochondrial genome of the grape powdery mildew pathogen *Erysiphe necator* (GenBank [MT880588.1](https://www.ncbi.nlm.nih.gov/nuccore/MT880588.1/)).
-The genome and comparative analysis were published in `[fill the gap]`.
+The genome and comparative analysis were published in [Zaccaron et al. 2021](https://www.nature.com/articles/s41598-021-93481-5).

 Some of the analysis were performed with [snakemake](https://snakemake.readthedocs.io/en/stable/) to facilitate reproducibility and documentation.
 The `Snakefiles` utilized are in this repository.